tamarabuilds/09-rest-api-sql/README.md

 * Email address is valid and unique.
 * Updated /api/users, /api/courses, and /api/course routes to filter unnecessary fields.
-* Ensure only currently authenticated user is the owner of requested courses.
+* Ensure only currently authenticated user is the owner of courses to update or delete.
 * Throw 400 HTTP status code for SequelizeUniqueConstraintError errors.